What is Hazard Mitigation?

 Hazard Mitigation Breaks the Cycle

 With inflation and the cost of materials on the rise, constant reconstruction is a continued strain on already stressed budgets.
-Hazard mitigation planning and related grant funding break the expensive cycle of damage and reconstruction by taking a long-term view of better community and land-use planning, of which citizen action is central and necessary.
+Hazard mitigation planning and related grant funding breaks the expensive cycle of damage and reconstruction by taking a long-term view of better community and land-use planning, of which citizen action is central and necessary.

 What Are the Benefits?